📊 CAPM Calculator

 What are the flaws of CAPM?

 CAPM relies entirely on historical data to predict the future.
-A stock's Beta over the last 5 years might not be an accurate reflection of how volatile it will be over the next 5 years.
-CAPM also assumes that investors are perfectly rational and risk-averse, which is rarely true in the real world.
+A stock's Beta over the last 5 years might not reflect future volatility.
+CAPM also assumes perfectly rational investors, which is rarely true in practice.

 Related Strategic Tools